 Caudalie Tan Prolonging After-Sun Lotion

-from £7.50, Space NK Formulated with grape water and aloe vera, this will reduce redness and soothe sun-sore skin while prolonging your tan.
+Formulated with grape water and aloe vera, this will reduce redness and soothe sun-sore skin while also working to prolong your tan.

 Green People Edelweiss Tan Accelerator Sun Cream SPF15

-£13.54, Amazon Deepen tan lines safely with this clever formula that speeds up the process.
-It works by stimulating the production of melanin, the pigment that gives skin it’s colour.
-Rewarding you with a deeper tan, and limited damage.
+Deepen tan lines safely with this clever formula that speeds up the process.
+It works by stimulating the production of melanin, the pigment that gives skin its colour, rewarding you with a deeper tan, and limited damage.

 Dr Russo Once A Day Sun Protection Invisible Face Gel SPF50

-£26.95, Harvey Nichols One of the key elements of a great SPF is finding a formula you love to apply.
-Thanks to the paint-style brush, this is a treat to use.
+One of the key elements of a great SPF is finding a formula you love to apply.
+Thanks to the paintbrush-style design, this is a treat to use.
 The formula itself is lightweight with no white cast.